 After the first use of drugs, it begins to change how the brain works.
 It affects how you view your world; sometimes this altered view can be quite pleasant and herein lies the problem.
 People that continue to actively seek intoxication run the risk of having irreversible brain changes.

 Once the switched is flicked the addict’s only goal is to get more of the drug.
 Addiction can drive people to do almost anything to get more drugs and alcohol.

-There is a stigma attached to chronic relapsers, in which they are hopeless and cannot be helped.
+There is a stigma attached to chronic recidivists.
+Thinking that they are hopeless and cannot be helped.
 However, this is not the case.
 It is easy for anyone to fall back into the habits of drug use and addiction.

 This is because addiction is defined as a medical disease and chronic in its nature.
 Factors that cause drug addicts to relapse include simple things such as sights, smell, people and emotion.